 The Virtue shows off Felt’s second rear suspension system, Felt Active Stay Technology.
 FAST is based around a lightweight rear triangle, with the seatstays and chainstays acting like a leaf spring, negating the need for another pivot on the seatstays, reducing weight.
-The rear triangle works in unison with the shock to keep tires on the ground and soak up rough terrain with 100 to 140mm of travel, which, says Pauly, also gives a snappier ride.
+The rear triangle works in unison with the shock to keep tyres on the ground and soak up rough terrain with 100 to 140mm of travel, which, says Pauly, also gives a snappier ride.

 There are five carbon and two alloy bikes in the Virtue range, the top-end Virtue FRD and Virtue 1 frames are built using TeXtreme, an ultra-light, ultra-strong composite that reduces the amount of heavier carbon needed in the lay-up.

-The Virtue range starts at £1,850 for the alloy Virtue 60, which comes with 2x10 speed Deore, an SR Suntour Aion fork, RockShox Monarch R shock, unbranded alloy wheels and Schwalbe Nobby Nic tires.
+The Virtue range starts at £1,850 for the alloy Virtue 60, which comes with 2x10 speed Deore, an SR Suntour Aion fork, RockShox Monarch R shock, unbranded alloy wheels and Schwalbe Nobby Nic tyres.

-The Virtue FRD’s pricing and availability is TBA, but the Virtue 1 is set at £5,575 with SRAM XX1, a RockShox Revelation RLT fork, Monarch RT3 shock, DT Swiss M1700 wheelset and Schwalbe Nobby Nic Snakeskin tires.
+The Virtue FRD’s pricing and availability is TBA, but the Virtue 1 is set at £5,575 with SRAM XX1, a RockShox Revelation RLT fork, Monarch RT3 shock, DT Swiss M1700 wheelset and Schwalbe Nobby Nic Snakeskin tyres.